 Be the first to know when we share special details, updates and musings about motherhood, life and more.

-When I was pregnant with our first child, I felt incredibly fortunate: a textbook-smooth pregnancy, minimal nausea, working right up to the morning of labor (six days past my due date!).
-All seemed perfect.
+When I was pregnant with my first, I felt incredibly fortunate: a textbook-smooth pregnancy, no nausea, working right up to the morning of labor (six days past my due date!), other than a lot of heartburn and him arriving late, it was a good pregnancy.

-My first trimester sailed by.
+My first trimester sailed by smoothly.
 At about 26–28 weeks I took the routine glucose screening for gestational diabetes (GD).
 You fast, have your blood drawn, drink the sugary solution, wait an hour, get drawn again, then again after another hour.
-I didn’t worry – I eat well, exercise, and rarely crave sweets.
+I didn’t worry – I eat well, exercise, and rarely crave sweets, blood sugar was never an issue.

 But then I got that call: one of the three readings was out of range.
-I had GD.
+They told me I had Gestational Diabetes.

 I was in denial.
 How could I have it?
 I eat healthy.
 I move regularly.
 Yet, the diagnosis stood: I needed to enter the GD program.
 I figured it would be brief—“we’ll see you in a week or two, you’ll be fine” was my internal narrative.